raganwald/braythwayt.com/_posts/2016-07-30-ghostbusters.md

 But here's what actually happened today.
 I went to the movie with my eleven year-old son.
 He is too young to know that girls are icky.
 I do not let him hang out on Reddit for you to tell him how wrong it is for him to enjoy a movie with women in leading roles.
 He has seen the original with me and he liked it.

-This afternoon, I have him the choice of Ghostbusters or Star Trek, and he chose to see Ghostbusters.
+This afternoon, I gave him the choice of Ghostbusters or Star Trek, and he chose to see Ghostbusters.
 So we went, we saw, we had a good time.
 I laughed enough to enjoy myself.
 I nodded at the cameos.
 Yes, it's formulaic.
 And what, the original wasn't an SNL skit expanded into a movie?
 Come on.

 My son laughed and laughed.
 He told me he wanted a proton whatsis.
 He clutched my arm at points.
 We ate popcorn and slurped sugar water.

 At the end of the day, it was the old family movie formula.
-The kids have a great time, and the moviemakers throw in a few things for the adults to nod at s we don't get bored out of our skulls.
+The kids have a great time, and the moviemakers throw in a few things for the adults to nod at, so we wouldn't get bored out of our skulls.
 It was light, clean fun.

 ### "Ghostbusters" hasn't ruined the original